izhangzhihao/intellij-rainbow-brackets/ISSUE_TEMPLATE.md

 * If suggesting a change/improvement, explain the difference from current behavior

 ## Possible Solution
-Not obligatory, but suggest a fix/reason for the bug, or ideas how to implement the addition or change
+Not obligatory, but suggest a fix/reason for the bug, or ideas how to implement the addition or change.
+Or what have you tried to resolve this issue.

 ## Code snippet for reproduce (for bugs)
 Please provide code snippet